Weaving Ideas with Spider Diagrams

-A spider diagram is a visual tool to help you organize concepts and ideas logically so that you can see a complete overview of all your information.
+A spider diagram is a visual brainstorming diagram to help you organize concepts and ideas logically so that you can see a complete overview of all your information.
 It uses spatial organization, color, and images to break down topics.

-Your main idea or topic resides in the center circle, and all subideas branch off of it (making the diagram look a bit like a spider).
-Once you have all your ideas solidified in one spot, you can further investigate certain aspects, make connections between ideas, and fill in the gaps.
+A basic spider diagram starts with a main idea or topic in the center circle, with all subordinate ideas branching off of it.
+To add more details, you can further investigate certain aspects, make connections between ideas, and fill in the gaps.

 Spider diagrams are very similar to mind maps.
-In fact, before the mind map was invented, the spider diagram was the closest thing to it.
 The main differences between the two are that spider diagrams do not always use color, and there are no specific rules on how to structure a spider diagram.

 When to use a spider diagram

-Spider diagrams can be useful for many activities, especially those involving planning or creating ideas.
+Spider diagrams can be useful for many activities, especially when planning or coming up with ideas.

-Writing: By creating a spider diagram, you’ll have an overview of your subject matter that allows you to sort through and pick out your best ideas while also facilitating the discovery of new ones.
+- Writing: Create an overview of your subject matter and sort through your best ideas while also facilitating the discovery of new ones.
 You can also use it to organize your final ideas to streamline the writing process.

-Studying: A spider diagram helps you understand and stay accountable for what you already know.
-The areas where the web diagram is hard to fill out indicate areas where you need to study harder.
+- Studying: Understand and stay accountable for what you already know.
+The areas where the web diagram is hard to fill out indicate where you need to study harder.
 The act of creating a spider diagram will help you recall the information later on.

-Taking notes: Make sense of the information you read or hear by putting your notes in a spider diagram.
-The info is more digestible and more memorable.
+- Note taking: Make sense of the information you read or hear by putting your notes in a spider diagram, making it more digestible and memorable.

 How to make a spider diagram

-- Write the main topic/concept in the middle of the page and draw a circle around it.
+- Write the main topic or concept in the middle of the page and draw a circle around it.

 - Draw lines from your main idea that lead out to each subtopic.
-You can make the line an arrow or draw a circle at the end—remember there is not a set structure to a spider diagram, so do whatever works best for you.
+These lines can have arrows or a circle at the end—there is no set structure to a spider diagram, so do whatever works best for you.

-- Add subideas to your subtopics until you have all your information present in the diagram.
+- Add subordinate ideas to your subtopics until you have all your information present in the diagram.
 Feel free to add color or customize the diagram any way you please.

 To make things even easier, try starting with a Lucidchart spider diagram template.
-Open the template and fill in your own information.
-Then customize it to fit your needs.
+Open the template and fill in your own information, and then customize it to fit your needs.

 Don’t want to start with a spider diagram template?
-Pull up a blank canvas in Lucidchart and drag and drop shapes to build a spider diagram of your choice.
+You can start with a blank canvas in Lucidchart and drag and drop shapes to build a spider diagram of your choice.

-So next time you’ve got so many ideas that your brain feels like that Walmart Christmas commercial with the lights going off to “Carol of the Bells,” remember there is a quick and easy solution to give your thoughts a new and more effective home.
+So next time you’ve got so many ideas that your brain feels like it’s bursting at the seams, remember that there is a quick and easy solution to give your thoughts a new and more effective home.
 Start with a spider diagram template or build your own, and never lose sight of any of those winning ideas ever again.